oVirt/ovirt-site/source/howto/connect-to-spice-console-with-portal.html.md

 *   Optionally you can modify the main oVirt page to contain a link to your deployment page
 *   You will need to modify /usr/share/ovirt-engine/engine.ear/root.war/index.html

-Add an entry the below section of index.html containing the links to the various portals:
+Add an entry to the below section of index.html containing the links to the various portals:

       <div id='dynamicLinksSection' style="display: none;">
         <div>